Decoding algorithms for surface codes: Background

 The decoding problem in QEC is different from the decoding problem in classical error correction due to the existence of degeneracy.
 In this sense, the following classification can be done as a function of the decoding problem being solved \cite{reviewpat,PcompleteDec}: \begin{itemize} \item \textbf{Quantum maximum likelihood decoding (QMLD):} those are an extrapolation of the classical decoding methods where the estimation problem is described as finding the most likely error pattern associated to the syndrome that has been measured \cite{reviewpat,PcompleteDec}.
 Mathematically,

 where $P$ refers to the probability distribution function of the errors.
-Due to the fact that degeneracy is ignored by this type of decoding, it is also referred as non-degenerate decoding. \item\textbf{Degenerate quantum maximum likelihood decoding (DQMLD):} due to the existence of degenerate errors that form cosets of errors that affect the coded state in a similar manner, it is possible that a the probability of occurrence of the coset containing the most probable error sequence (in the sense of QMLD) is smaller than other coset allowed by the measured syndrome.
+Due to the fact that degeneracy is ignored by this type of decoding, it is also referred as non-degenerate decoding.
+For an independent, identically distributed noise model, this decoding rule results in a minimum-weight decoding rule, i.e. looking for the error with minimum weight that satisfies the measured syndrome. \item\textbf{Degenerate quantum maximum likelihood decoding\footnote{Note that the literature sometimes names this decoding rule as ``maximum likelihood decoding" \cite{mps}.
+However, both rules are actually maximum likelihood estimation problems.
+Their difference is the likelihood function to maximize.
+Therefore, we stick to the terminology in \cite{PcompleteDec}.} (DQMLD):} due to the existence of degenerate errors that form cosets of errors that affect the coded state in a similar manner, it is possible that a the probability of occurrence of the coset containing the most probable error sequence (in the sense of QMLD) is smaller than other coset allowed by the measured syndrome.
 Thus, the QMLD decoder will be suboptimal as it ignores the degenerate structure of stabilizer codes.
 Therefore, DQMLD decoding can be described mathematically as \cite{reviewpat,PcompleteDec}:

 where by $\mathcal{L}$ we refer to the coset partition of $\mathcal{G}_n$ and $L$ a coset belonging to such partition.
 Note that once the coset is estimated, the decoding operation will be the application of any of the elements of such coset since the operation to the logical state is the same for all the elements of such coset. \end{itemize}